Naka, Ibaraki: Economy

+Kiuchi Brewery (木内酒造) is a brewery in Naka.
+It was established in 1823 as a sake and Shōchū producer.

 Renesas Electronics has a 300mm fab in Naka, Ibaraki prefecture.
 This semiconductor factory makes chips for the automotive manufacturing industry.

 Education

 Naka has nine public elementary schools and five public middle schools operated by the city government, and two public high schools operated by the Ibaraki Prefectural Board of Education.
 The Ibaraki Women's Junior College is also located in Naka.